Sobolev regularity theory for the non-local elliptic and parabolic equations on $C^{1,1}$ open sets

-We also prove a weighted Sobolev embedding theorem to obtain global space-time H\"older estimates of arbitrary derivatives of solutions (see Corollaries \ref{21.09.22.1621} and \ref{cor ellipitic}).
+We also obtain global space-time H\"older estimates of arbitrary derivatives of solutions (see Corollaries \ref{21.09.22.1621} and \ref{cor ellipitic}).
 One advantage of our results is that it gives H\"older estimates of solutions even when the free terms are quite rough.
-For instance, let $D$ be bounded, $u_0=0$ and $\rho^{\alpha/2} f\in L_p((0,T)\times D)$, then for the solution to parabolic equation \eqref{parabolic eqn} and for any $1/p<\nu\leq1$ satisfying $\alpha(1-\nu)-d/p=: \delta>0$, we have
+For instance, if $\alpha-\frac{d}{p} \geq \delta\in(0,1)$, then for the elliptic equation we prove